Häme Castle: History

-The castle continued to serve as a stage for significant events in Swedish‑Finnish history.
-In 1626, King Gustavus Adolphus and Queen Maria Eleonora of Brandenburg visited Häme Castle, a memory still preserved in the names of the King's Hall and the Queen's Chamber.
-Later, in 1639, the Governor‑General of Finland, Count Per Brahe, visited the stronghold and on that same occasion issued the decree establishing the town of Hämeenlinna.

 Some restoration was conducted in the early 1600s, and in 1639, the castle's nearby settlements gained official city status as Hämeenlinna.

 The castle continued to be neglected by Swedish rule throughout the 17th and 18th centuries, as its military interests shifted to the southern Baltic Sea.
 Häme Castle was briefly ceded to the Russian army during the Great Northern War.